tmoss0/gatsby-intro/README.md

 ## A Basic Blog

-I created a basic blog structure to become more familiar with Gatsby and how it works.
+I created a basic blog structure to become more familiar with Gatsby, GraphQL and who they work in tandem.